Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 ### A.1.4.5 - ACs Can Be Operationally Active In Only One Role At A Time [Section]  <!-- UUID: 9b1d1c2f-ace0-4637-8050-4711ae9f9a8c -->

 An Alignment Conserver can assume one of two roles: Aligned Delegate (AD) and Facilitator.
 ACs may only be operationally active in a single AC role and may not simultaneously assume multiple AC roles or other ecosystem roles such as Ecosystem Actors.

+#### NR-2 - Should Ban Against Occupying Two Ecosystem Roles Apply to All Sky Stakeholder Roles?
+[Needed Research]  <!-- UUID: 25d8f23b-4d43-43be-aa5a-c48fe372cd7a -->

+**Content**:

+Given the rationale behind the Target Document [A.1.4 - A5 - Alignment Conservers - Powers And Constraints - ACs Can Be Operationally Active In Only One Role At A Time](9b1d1c2f-ace0-4637-8050-4711ae9f9a8c), the 'simultaneous occupying of two ecosystem roles' prohibition should likely not be limited to just the AC stakeholder category, but rather should apply universally to any Sky stakeholder who occupies a role formally defined in the Atlas.
+What would be the arguments for and against such a position?

+#### NR-3 - Should Team Contributors Be Subject To The Ban Against Occupying Two Ecosystem Roles?
+[Needed Research]  <!-- UUID: 4560326b-abab-4147-957f-c5c8ddfa96f1 -->

+**Content**:

+Should team contributors be subject to the Target Document’s prohibition against occupying two roles?
+What would be the arguments for and against such a position?

+One argument against this would be that quality contributors are a scarce resource.
+Further, the decentralized work paradigm encourages having several part-time jobs.

+The sharing of contributors across several Sky teams  - such that contributors gain experience in multiple operational aspects - might arguably enhance ecosystem intelligence.

+Would it make a meaningful difference to require contributors who do wish to work multiple roles to be doxxed?

 #### A.1.4.5.1 - Exception for ADs Contributing To Atlas Core Development [Core]  <!-- UUID: 79ad7aaa-bf57-40f4-9824-589982e79d0c -->